Skip to main content

 4. Analyze and Group: Use the collected data to form distinct segments.
 Look for common patterns and needs.

 5. Develop Strategies: Create specific engagement and support plans for each segment.
-This includes partner enablement and marketing.
+Partner enablement and marketing are included here.

 6. Review and Refine: Regularly assess the effectiveness of your segments.
 Adjust criteria and strategies as needed.